postsharp/Metalama.Documentation/content/conceptual/aspects/templates/auxilliary-templates.md

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/AuxiliaryTemplate_TemplateInvocation.cs]

 This example is contrived in two regards.
 First, it would make sense in this case to use two aspects.
 Second, the use of a `protected` method invoked by `AroundCaching` would be preferable in this case.
-The use of <xref:Metalama.Framework.Aspects.TemplateInvocation> makes sense when the template to call is not a part of the same class &mdash; for instance if the caching aspect accepts options that can be set from a fabric, and that would allow users to supply a different implementation of this logic without overriding the caching attribute itself.
+The use of <xref:Metalama.Framework.Aspects.TemplateInvocation> makes sense when the template to call is not a part of the same class &mdash; for instance, if the caching aspect accepts options that can be set from a fabric, and that would allow users to supply a different implementation of this logic without overriding the caching attribute itself.

 ## Evaluating a template into an IStatement

 If you want to use templates with facilities like <xref:Metalama.Framework.Code.SyntaxBuilders.SwitchStatementBuilder>, you will need an <xref:Metalama.Framework.Code.SyntaxBuilders.IStatement>.
 To wrap a template invocation into an <xref:Metalama.Framework.Code.SyntaxBuilders.IStatement>, use <xref:Metalama.Framework.Code.SyntaxBuilders.StatementFactory.FromTemplate*?text=StatementFactory.FromTemplate>.

 You can call <xref:Metalama.Framework.Code.SyntaxBuilders.StatementFactory.UnwrapBlock*> to remove braces from the template output, which will return an <xref:Metalama.Framework.Code.SyntaxBuilders.IStatementList>.

 ### Example: SwitchExpressionBuilder

 The following example generates an `Execute` method which has two arguments: a message name and an opaque argument.
 The aspect must be used on a class with one or many `ProcessFoo` methods, where `Foo` is the message name.
 The aspect generates a `switch` statement that dispatches the message to the proper method.
 We use the <xref:Metalama.Framework.Code.SyntaxBuilders.StatementFactory.FromTemplate*?text=StatementFactory.FromTemplate> method to pass templates to the <xref:Metalama.Framework.Code.SyntaxBuilders.SwitchStatementBuilder>.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/SwitchStatementBuilder_FullTemplate.cs]